 If you have people who love your stuff, make sure to show that off.
 Social proof is one of the most powerful selling tools in the history of advertising.

-One of the things we’ve been able to do to successfully improve conversion rates for local business clients is to place their Google Places, Yelp, etc. reviews right on the landing page.
+One of the things we’ve been able to do to successfully improve conversion rates for local business clients is to place their Google Places, Yelp, etc. reviews right on their website or landing page.

-We’ve found many times people actually go do this anyway.
+We’ve found many times people search for reviews about your business anway.
 Plus with local, Google is making reviews a huge part of their search results which is one of the main reasons reputation management has exploded recently.
 Reviews matter and if yours are good, show them off and watch your conversions soar.

 #2 Is the functionality on your landing page or website consistent with consumer behavior?